-Martin Creek Lake State Park Trail is a 3.8 mile lightly trafficked loop trail located near Tatum, TX that features a lake.
+Martin Creek Lake State Park Trail is a 3.8 mile lightly trafficked loop trail located near Tatum, Texas that features a lake.
 The trail is good for all skill levels offers a number of activity options.

 A nice easy hike.
 Trail was well marked.
 Mud from all the rain in a couple of spots